LeNPaul/full-circle/_posts/2017-01-24-analysing-data-from-olympic-weightlifting-athletes.md

 ![Snatch to Clearn & Jerk Ratio]({{ site.baseurl }}{{ "/assets/images/analysing-data-from-olympic-weightlifting-athletes-2.png" }})

-It's common knowledge that there is a strong linear relationship between a weightlifter's snatch, and clean & jerk lifts.
+It's common knowledge that there is a strong linear relationship between a weightlifter's snatch and clean & jerk lifts, where the snatch should be around 80% of the clean & jerk.
 The above plot just shows this more clearly.
 The line of best fit for this dataset is 81 +/- 3%, which fits nicely with anecdotal knowledge.